jscottsmith/react-scroll-parallax/README.md

 **`destroy()`**

-Removes window scroll and resize listeners, resets all styles applied to parallax elements, and sets the global `ParallaxController` to `null`.
+Removes window scroll and resize listeners then resets all styles applied to parallax elements.

-## Support
+## Browser Support

 React scroll parallax should support the last two versions of all major browsers and has been tested on desktop Chrome, Firefox, Safari and Edge, as well as the following: iOS 9, iOS 10, Android 4 and IE11.
 If you encounter any errors for browsers that should be supported please post an issue.